-- $\wedge$ The propeller blades are sharp.
-Handle with care. - Only use official DJI propellers.
+- Propeller blades are sharp.
+Handle with care. - The screwdriver is only for mounting the propellers.
+DO NOT use the screwdriver to disassemble the aircraft. - If a propeller is broken, remove the two propellers and screws on the corresponding motor and discard them.
+Use two propellers from the same package.
+DO NOT mix with propellers from other packages. - Only use official DJI propellers.
 DO NOT mix propeller types. - Propellers are consumable components.
-Purchase additional propellers if necessary. - Make sure that the propellers and motors are installed securely before each flight. - Make sure that all propellers are in good condition before each flight.
+Purchase additional propellers if necessary. - Make sure that the propellers and motors are installed securely before each flight.
+Check to make sure the screws on the propellers are tightened after every 30 hours of flying time (approx. 60 flights). - Make sure that all propellers are in good condition before each flight.
 DO NOT use aged, chipped, or broken propellers. - To avoid injury, stay away from rotating propellers or motors. - To avoid damaging the propellers, place the aircraft correctly during transportation or storage.
 DO NOT squeeze or bend the propellers.
 If propellers are damaged, the flight performance may be affected. - Make sure the motors are mounted securely and rotating smoothly.
-Land the aircraft immediately if a motor is stuck and unable to rotate freely. - DO NOT attempt to modify the structure of the motors. - DO NOT touch or let hands or body parts come in contact with the motors after flight, as they may be hot. - DO NOT block any of the ventilation holes on the motors or the body of the aircraft. - Make sure the ESCs sound normal when powered on.
+Land the aircraft immediately if a motor is stuck and unable to rotate freely. - DO NOT attempt to modify the structure of the motors.

+- DO NOT touch or let hands or body parts come in contact with the motors after flight, as they may be hot. - DO NOT block any of the ventilation holes on the motors or the body of the aircraft. - Make sure the ESCs sound normal when powered on.